Stronger Than Ever: Liv Athletes' Perspectives from Their 40s

 Crystal: I’ve definitely started to pay attention to more aspects of race preparation than just interval workouts and pedaling fitness!
 Strength training, mental preparation, balance and mobility exercises, nutrition, sleep and recovery have all become more intentional foci for my training.

 Serena: With each passing year, I build on the work I have done the year before, so it’s not so much the training that has changed, but I put more energy and attention into the “other things” – the things that when you are young, and made of elastic, are less critical.
-Nutrition and fueling, recovery, a daily practice of stretching and the integration of strength training, sleep; proactive actions that keep me feeling good, on and off the bike.
+Nutrition and fueling, recovery, the integration of strength training, and the practice of Feldenkrais, and prioritizing sleep; proactive actions that keep me feeling good, on and off the bike.

 Sandra: I think one of the things about my training that has changed directly due to my age is the need for more recovery built into my program.
 I just don't recover as quickly now as I did in my 20's.
 Many things have changed in my training over time, but they're not age-related so much as they are a result of experience and learning.
 For example, when I first started training for mountain biking in the late 90's, almost all the training programs were based on what road racers did.
 Because the sport of mountain biking was so young, there was very little specific training for that discipline.
 My training has also adapted as the sport has changed; XC World Cups have changed from 2+ hour events to 1.5 hours and racecourses have become more technically demanding.